 *The schedule is followed every day of the week except during special holidays.

-Sandeepany Sadhanalaya, as its name states, is the abode of Sadhana.
-Apart from classes, students are expected to study and reflect on the teachings learned and spend time in contemplation.
-It is a sacred place where one turns inward to understand the Self.
+Sandeepany Sadhanalaya, as its name states, is an abode of sadhana.
+Apart from classes, students are expected to study, reflect and contemplate on the teachings.
+The sublime atmosphere of the Ashram effortlessly makes the seeker turn inward to know the Self.

-During the stay of two years the student is expected to follow instructions of the Acharyas and a strict disciplined way of Brahmacharya life.
-Attending all classes is mandatory with no exceptions.
+Students are expected to follow the Acharya’s instructions and adhere to the strict discipline of the Brahmacharya way of life.
+Attending all classes is mandatory, with no exceptions.

-In an throughout the schedule, students are also assigned Narayana seva, which ranges from offering assistance in Jagadeeshwara Temple, serving in Annakshetra, maintaining Saraswati Nialaya and taking care of their Acharya’s needs.
-The aim of Seva is to foster a spirit of togetherness among all the co-students and to gain chitta shuddhi or purity of mind.
+As a part of the daily schedule, students are delegated different types of Narayana seva – assist in the Jagadeeshwara Temple, serve in the Annakshetra, maintain Saraswati Nilayam (the lecture hall) and assist the Acharya.
+The aim of seva is to foster a spirit of togetherness and gain purity of mind.

-Students are required to purchase their own clothing and toiletries for the initial stage of the course.
-After a certain duration, they will be provided with a new set of white clothes, supplies and toiletries.
+Students are required to purchase their own clothing and toiletries for the first six months of the course.
+Thereafter, they will be provided with a new set of white clothes, supplies and toiletries.

-The Ashram follows a pure satvika vegetarian diet (no onion/garlic).
+The Ashram follows a pure sattvika vegetarian diet (no onion and garlic).